sefffal/Octofitter.jl/docs/src/rel-astrom.md

 For this example, we specify `PlanetRelAstromLikelihood` block.
 This is where you can list the position of a planet relative to the star at different epochs.

 When you have created your planet, you should see the following output.
-If you don't, you can run `display(B)` to force the text to be output:
+If you don't, you can run `display(b)` to force the text to be output:
 ```@example 1
-B # hide
+b # hide
 ```